groupmm/playplot/docs/_sources/the-plot-function.rst.txt

     Linear interpolated mapping between, time in the audio playback and the x-axis position.

-    Two mapping types are available, a sparce mapping, containing pairs of times and corresponding positions and a dense mapping giving a time to each feature.
+    Two mapping types are available, a sparse mapping, containing pairs of times and corresponding positions and a dense mapping giving a time to each feature.

-    - Sparce mapping:
+    - Sparse mapping:
-        This mapping neads to be passed as a numpy array in the shape (n,2).
+        This mapping needs to be passed as a numpy array in the shape (n,2).
-        Time and position values
+        Time and position values.

     A Numpy array in the shape (n,2). e.g. [[time_0,
     pos_0], [time_1, pos_1], …, [time_n-1, pos_n-1]] Out of bounds values